raduacosma/BachelorProject/README.md

 The second command line parameter is optional and if present, will start a GUI simulation if the project was compiled with SHOULD_HAVE_GUI as TRUE (and thus GLFW is also present, as otherwise it would not have compiled).

+There are a number of ways to print results, including final statistics (presented in the thesis) and statistics per episode (presented as plots in the thesis).
+You can specify the printing function in project/runHeadless.cpp.
+Currently, the statistics per episode function is used.

 I would like to thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Peregrine high performance computing cluster.